 what will motivate you through the challenging days?

 Motivation is a learned skill.
 Motivation is not about automatically bouncing out of bed, grabbing books and materials and dashing off to school.
 So before you start applying for teaching jobs abroad, reflect on what factors will see you through the difficult times.
-Many teaches (especially those who move to the Gulf countries) will cite money as their main motivation.
-But if I am being honest, coupled with a much higher cost of living and the after you’ve adjusted to your increase in salary, that motivation is not as strong to keep you going through the daily grind of teaching.
+Many teachers (especially those who move to the Gulf countries) will cite money as their main motivation.
+But if I am being honest, coupled with a much higher cost of living and after you’ve adjusted to your increase in salary, that motivation is not as strong to keep you going through the daily grind of teaching.
 What happens if your salary is delayed due to some visa mishaps?
 What will keep you going then?

 While salaries should be an incentive, I do believe they shouldn’t be the only factor that motivates you to go to work.
 Perhaps its the idea of a new exciting lifestyle that motivates you?

 But be realistic- your students and co-teachers will appreciate your efforts if you show them that you are a committed professional who doesn’t lose control every weekend and come in hungover, bleary-eyed and unprepared the following Monday morning.

 Remember when you were in school?
 Did you like the teacher who didn’t seem to care?
 In the same way, if you commit to teaching abroad, you should always think about your motivations and how it they will benefit your students.

 If your motivations to teach abroad rely more in the potential for your own fun & finances rather than doing quality, meaningful work in the classroom, you may want to revisit the first point on this list.